ACMO 2000 Overview

-- The firm is audited by an independent third party to ensure that all systems described in the Manual have been developed.
+- Firms are audited by an independent third party to ensure that all systems described in the Manual have been developed.

 - The Membership Standards Committee (MSC) reviews the audit report and decides on the certification of the firm.

 - The firm is subject to ongoing reviews by the auditor to ensure that compliance with the Manual is maintained.

-- A MSC complaints procedure is available to any party who cannot resolve a dispute with the certified firm.
+- An MSC complaint procedure is available to any party who cannot resolve a dispute with the certified firm.

 - The MSC has a series of penalties available to them to impose against non-compliant certified firms.